Woods Creek Trail

 - If you’re not ready to eat, take your lunch “to go” and carry it back to the picnic area at Jordan’s Point Park.

 - Treat yourself to an indulgence after your walk.
-A dip of homemade ice cream at Sweet Things on Washington Street should do the trick.
+A scoop of homemade ice cream at Sweet Things on Washington Street should do the trick.